Twickenham, Richmond upon Thames

 By the early 16th century Richmond and Hampton Court had both become royal palaces.
 Twickenham lay between them and members of the royal households began to build homes in the area.
 By the 17th century a hamlet called Heath Row was linked with the main village by buildings along Heath Road.
 The present street pattern of central Twickenham was all but established by 1635.

 A small number of grand houses – including Orleans House (the surviving part of which has recently been restored), Marble Hill House and York House – later occupied the riverside and the village’s grassy riverfront contributed to the famous view from Richmond Hill.

 Traffic to the area increased with the building of a bridge to replace the ferry to Richmond in 1777.
 A good deal of building took place to the west of the green after the enclosure of 1818.

 Further population growth followed the coming of the railway to Twickenham in 1848.
 The original station was located at the northern end of Grosvenor Road and Queen’s Road, across London Road from its present site.
-Most of the neighbouring area was developed between 1880 and 1895, as was St Margarets.
+Most of the neighbouring area was developed between 1880 and 1895, as was St Margarets to the north.

 York Street was created in 1899 to bypass Church Street, which was too narrow to cope with the Richmond traffic.
 The increased traffic and the easier access by railway made Twickenham less of a riverside retreat than it had been and in the latter part of the 19th century the large estates started to be broken up and sold off for plots for smaller houses.

 In 1909 Twickenham became the first permanent home of the Rugby Football Union.
 The site now covers 30 acres beside the Duke of Northumberland’s River (shown in the photograph at the top) and the stadium seats 75,000.
 There is a museum beneath the east stand with interactive displays, period set pieces and items from the famous Langton collection.

 The Harlequins rugby club plays nearby at the Stoop Memorial Ground, named after their legendary player and statesman of the game AD Stoop.